Panic! (video game)

 Panic! is a puzzle point and click video game developed by Sega and Office I and published by Sega in Japan and Data East USA in North America for the Sega CD, in collaboration with the Theatrical Group WAHAHA Hompo.
-It was released on April 23, 1993 in Japan, localized to North America in 1994, and later released for the PlayStation 2 in Japan on August 8, 2002.
+It was released on April 23, 1993 in Japan, localized to North America in October 1994, and later released for the PlayStation 2 in Japan on August 8, 2002.
 The game involves pressing numerous buttons in order to transverse a young boy, called Slap, or his dog, called Stick, through a complex labyrinth.
 It is one of the few Sega CD games that supports the Sega Mega Mouse.

 Story

 During the intro, the game explains that a virus has infected the world's computer systems.
 Slap and his dog Stick (who has been sucked into his TV) must carry an antidote to the central computer to fix it.
 To this end, Slap and Stick must traverse a grid of levels, pushing buttons to advance.